You’ve all heard divorce horror stories because horrors happen everyday to people of all walks of life.

 Three of the most effective ways to avoid or overcome procrastination are to: 1) hire a very diligent attorney who stays on top of you and your case, 2) enlist the support of a group of supportive people, who will encourage and hold you accountable during your divorce, and 3) develop and follow a plan designed to avoid your worst fears and achieve your desired outcomes.

-One of my great mentors, a top family law trial attorney in San Francisco used to say: “Divorce is not a fine wine.
-It does not get better with age.”
-For the most part, he was correct so, avoid procrastination and take consistent action to promptly finalize your divorce.
+One of my great mentors, a top family law trial attorney in San Francisco used to say: “Divorce isn’t a fine wine.
+It doesn’t get better with age.”
+For the most part, he was right.
+So avoid procrastination and take consistent action to efficiently complete your divorce.

 2. Failing to Respond